gabrieljsilva/nestjs-decorated-dataloaders/README.md

 # Nestjs Decorated Dataloaders

-A Nest.js module designed to simplify the creation of GraphQL dataloaders using decorators, solving the N+1 problem with ease and elegance.
+A Nest.js module designed to simplify the creation of GraphQL dataloaders using decorators, solving the N+1 problem in a declarative way.

 ## The N+1 Problem